NEWS

 them,” he says.
 “Later, I was surprised to find that Dr. King had

-written about Hegel and dialectic in his autobiography.”
-And King
+written about Hegel and dialectic in his autobiography, and organized

-wasn’t the only one—Dr. Burke says he discovered that Nobel Prize-winning
+only one—Dr. Burke says he discovered that Nobel Prize-winning physicists

-physicists have written about dialectic: Niels Bohr, Wolfgang Pauli
+have written about dialectic: Niels Bohr, Wolfgang Pauli and Werner

-and Werner Heisenberg; there are dialectical biologists, psychologists
+Heisenberg; there are dialectical biologists, psychologists and sociologists;

-and sociologists; there is a journal of Dialectical Anthropology;
+there is a journal of Dialectical Anthropology; there are emerging

-there are emerging fields of dialect,such as neurodialectics and dialectical
+fields of dialect,such as neurodialectics and dialectical linguistics.

-linguistics.
-There are also established disciplines, such as
+There are also established disciplines, such as dialectical education

-dialectical education and Critical Theory, plus non-western traditions,
+and Critical Theory, plus non-western traditions, including Chinese,

 .